sanketlakhera/sanketlakhera/README.md

 - 👋 Hi, I’m @sanketlakhera.
-- 👀 I’m interested in programming.
+- 👀 I’m interested in programming & tech
-- 🌱 I’m currently learning full stack developement in MEAN stack.
 - 💞️ I’m looking to collaborate on Web development.
-- 📫 How to reach me @codersanket.
+- 📫 How to reach me T/@codersanket.

 <!---
 sanketlakhera/sanketlakhera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.